Halimaw: Komiks

-Two youthful friends, Cocoy (Ian de Leon) and Nonoy (Monossi Mempin) stumble upon an abandoned house.
+Two youthful friends, Cocoy and Nonoy stumble upon an abandoned house.
 The two enter the house and the door locks itself.
-A scared and reluctant Nonoy tried to escape while Cocoy explores the house.
-He is slowly attracted in a mysterious room.
-He enters and opens a chest containing a comic entitled ‘Komiks 1927.’
+A scared and reluctant Nonoy tries to escape while Cocoy explores the house.
+He is slowly attracted in a mysterious room and opens a chest containing a comic entitled ‘Komiks 1927.’
 While trying to find his friend, Nonoy keeps injuring himself.
 The two find an open window and escape with Cocoy stealing the comics.
 At home, Cocoy is enjoying himself with the found comics, but he notices that the domesticated horses are acting bizarre.
-Cocoy's younger sister, Anna is a nosy brat while his parents (Gina Pareno and Jaime Fabregas) are strict and neglectful parents.
+Cocoy's younger sister, Anna is a nosy brat while his parents are strict and neglectful.
 The comic tells a tale of a king named Visgoth from the kingdom of Anadrapura.
 He challenged his two greatest knights: Argoknox and Gorkrah, who are courting his daughter and the princess of Anadrapura.
-The two knights are equal until the final challenge, since Gorkrah wished for a powerful sword from the evil species of Malignoids in exchange of his soul.
-He defeats Argoknox and gets married with the princess.
-But Gorkrah found out that the sword is lustful of blood and chaos ensues in the kingdom.
+The two knights are equal until the final challenge, when Gorkrah receives a powerful sword from the evil species of Malignoids in exchange for his soul.
+He defeats Argoknox and marries the princess.
+But Gorkrah finds out that the sword is lustful of blood and chaos ensues in the kingdom.
 The old hermits assign a young man named Joth to find Argoknox, who is the only one who can bring back peace to the kingdom.
 Joth, after going through various obstacles, finds a phrase that brings Argoknax back to life.
 Argoknax and Gorkrah faces again but before Cocoy can finish the story, he is interrupted by his sister for supper.
 During the dinner, a mysterious noise is heard from the ceiling.

-While Cocoy is sleeping, Gorkrah (Ruel Vernah) comes out of the comics and escapes from the house.
+While Cocoy is sleeping, Gorkrah comes out of the comics and escapes from the house.
 The next day, Cocoy tells Nonoy about the comics and they found out that the following pages are unfinished however, the comics is confiscated by a teacher.
 Later, a couple in a park is attacked by Gorkrah.
-Cocoy is scolded by his father and received severe punishment for the comics.
-On a broadcast news, the couple's incident is reported and Cocoy recognizes the same mark from the couple's arm and the one from the comics.
+Cocoy is punished by his father for the comics.
+Cocoy learns of the attack on the couple on the news and recognizes the same mark from the couple's arm and the one from the comics.
 Gorkrah is later seen feeding on the horses at the house.
-In the middle of the night, Cocoy is disturbed by the Gorkrah.
-Cocoy's father tries to confront but is thrown on the floor.
-The parents are now being attacked while Cocoy and Anna are now seeing it.
-Cocoy summons Argoknox by saying the same phrase that was written in the comics.
-Argoknox (Michael de Mesa) faces Gorkrah via sword fight which led outside of the house.
-The fight concludes and Argoknox wins.
-He reveals himself to be the writer and thanks Cocoy for keeping his world alive and then disappears.
+In the middle of the night, Cocoy is disturbed by Gorkrah.
+Cocoy's father tries to confront him but is thrown on the floor.
+Gorkrah then proceeds to attack the Cocoy's family.
+Cocoy then summons Argoknox by saying the same phrase that was written in the comics.
+Argoknox engages in a sword fight with Gorkrah, ending with Argoknox winning.
+He then reveals himself to be the writer and thanks Cocoy for keeping his world alive and then disappears.
 The next morning, Cocoy and his father goes back to the abandoned house and returns the comics in the chest.